CleverCloud/documentation/content/changelog/2024-01-10-documentation-changelog.md

   - name: Clément Nivolle
     link: https://github.com/cnivolle
     image: https://github.com/cnivolle.png?size=40
+description: You can now check Clever Cloud's evolutions in our new changelog, RSS feed included
 excludeSearch: true
-description: Pulsar version 3.2.0 is deployed
 ---

-A new changelog has been added to the [Developer Center](/changelog).
-It will be regularly edited by the various Clever Cloud teams, to give to our users an overview of our new features, changes and deprecations made on the platform.
+A changelog has been [added](/changelog) to our [Developer Center](/).
+It will be regularly updated by the Clever Cloud teams to to give you an overview of our new features, but also changes made and deprecations planned on the platform.